A large-$N$ tensor model with four supercharges: Warm up: tetrahedral model

 Substituting equation (\ref{J2}) into (\ref{KBB}) we get \\

 \\ The above expression has exactly the same form of the eigenvalue equation of $V_{1}$, but with the substitution $\Delta_{\mathcal O} \rightarrow \Delta_{\mathcal O}-1$.
-Thanks to this remark we can skip other computations and say that correct requirement is \\
+Thanks to this remark we can skip other computations and state that correct constraint is \\